 Li Jiangjun Temple (Shanglin Jiangjun Temple) Introduction

-The General Li Temple is located in Shanglin Village on Little Kinmen, near the two major lakes of Little Kinmen - Xihu Lake and Lingshui Lake.
-It mainly worships General Li, the Officer of the Field, and the Guardian of the Boundary.
-It was built in the mid-Ming Dynasty.
-According to legend, General Li led the military and civilians to Little Kinmen for livestock farming and land reclamation, showing love for the people and nature.
-With his divine power, he could summon tree leaves as weapons and successfully repelled pirates, winning the affection of the locals.
-Later generations built temples at the landing site he once arrived and at places frequently disturbed by pirates, both to ward off evil and to commemorate his righteous deeds.
-It is said that during the August 23 Artillery Battle, when Little Kinmen was bombarded heavily, the General Li Temple remained unscathed, which is remarkable.
-In front of the temple, there are large banyan trees and casuarinas, making it a pleasant spot for shade and relaxation in the summer, while also offering a sea view.
-In front lies Shanglin Beach, equipped with pavilions and viewing bridges, making it the best spot to gaze toward the mainland, with a broad view that includes nearby islands such as Dadun, Erdan, and Lion Islet.
+The General Li Temple is located in Shanglin Village, Little Kinmen, near the two major lakes of Little Kinmen - Xihu and Lingshui Lake.
+It primarily worships General Li, Chengguan Ye, and Dajing Ye, and was established in the mid-Ming Dynasty.
+According to legend, General Li led troops and civilians to Little Kinmen to raise livestock and cultivate land, showing kindness to the people and possessing divine powers, able to call upon tree leaves as weapons, successfully repelling pirates and earning great popularity among the people.
+Therefore, a temple was built at the place he landed and at the locations regularly invaded by pirates, both to ward off evil and to express gratitude for his benevolence.
+It is said that during the 823 Artillery Battle, Little Kinmen was bombarded heavily, yet the General Li Temple remained unscathed, which is quite remarkable.
+In front of the temple, there are large banyan trees and casuarinas, making it a suitable place to enjoy the shade in summer while also offering a view of the sea.
+Directly ahead is Shanglin Beach, which features a pavilion and a viewing bridge, providing the best spot to overlook the mainland with a broad view, as well as the nearby islands of Dadan, Erdan, and Lion Islet.